Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Experimental Results

-In addition to comparing the performance of Auto-PRE with various baselines, we are also interested in the impact of evaluation cost on performance.
-Hence, we implement various variants of the above methods to compare the evaluation performance at different costs (as shown in Table \ref{tab17}).
+In this section, we analyze the cost-effectiveness of Auto-PRE and compare its performance with ChatEval under equivalent costs.
+To achieve this, we implement several variants of the above methods.
+ChatEval includes three variants (C1, C2, C3), while Auto-PRE includes five variants (A1, A2, A3, A4, A5).
+Their detailed configurations are provided in Appendix Section 4.
 We use pairwise as the evaluation format on Xsum and NF\_CATS.
-Each task has 4200 samples and each sample has about 1K tokens, so completing each task requires approximately 4.2 M tokens.
-Based on the official pricing released \cite{glmPricing, gpt3Pricing}, the costs of ChatGLM\_Pro and GPT-3.5-turbo are estimated to be similar at 1 (\$/1 M tokens).
-The cost of GPT-4 is estimated at 40 (\$/1 M tokens).
+Each task has 4200 instances, and each instance has about 1K tokens, so completing each task requires approximately 4.2 M tokens.
+Based on the official pricing released \cite{glmPricing, gpt3Pricing}, the costs of ChatGLM\_Pro and GPT-3.5-turbo are estimated to be similar at \$1 per million tokens.
+The cost of GPT-4 is estimated at \$40 per million tokens.
 Open-source LLMs are considered cost-free.
-Additionally, the cost of the qualification exam of PRE based on human annotations is about \$115 while the cost of our automated qualification exam (less than 1\$) can be neglected compared to the total costs.
+Additionally, the cost of the qualification exam of PRE based on human annotations is about \$115 while the cost of our automatic qualification exam (less than \$1) can be neglected compared to the total costs.

-Figures \ref{fig:5-2} and \ref{fig:5-3} show the relationship between the total cost and accuracy.
-The results show that at the same cost, Auto-PRE can achieve higher performance than all baselines.
-Compared to PRE, Auto-PRE significantly reduces costs while achieving performance that has no significant differences.
-In comparison with GPT-4, Auto-PRE can reduce costs by 90\%, while keeping nearly the same performance (with only a 3\% decrease).
-Overall, Auto-PRE can achieve performance comparable with state-of-the-art methods at a much lower cost.
+Figure \ref{fig:5-2} shows the relationship between the total cost and accuracy.
+The results show that at the same cost, our Auto-PRE (A1, A2, A3, A4, A5) can achieve higher performance than all baselines, including ChatEval (C1, C2, C3).
+Compared to PRE (Human Filter), our methods significantly reduce costs (about \$115) while maintaining performance without notable differences.
+Compared to GPT-4, our methods can reduce costs by 90\%, while keeping nearly the same performance (with only a 0.54\% decrease in accuracy).
+Overall, our methods can achieve performance comparable to state-of-the-art methods at a much lower cost.